-Shojin ryori is the art of cooking simple dishes.
-It generally uses minimal seasoning and solely uses vegetables as its main ingredients.
-Because of this, most vegans and vegetarians enjoy this cuisine.
-A meal often consists of a soup and three dishes.
-Some temples strictly follow a rule wherein you will only use select vegetables given on that day.
-It has become a practice for most monks and because of that, the results are always this unfailing beauty of simple dishes.
-It doesn’t have any fancy decorations but you will see and taste the honesty in the food and you will be glad you had taken this cuisine to eat.
+Shojin ryori is the art of cooking simple food, typically consisting of a soup and three side dishes.
+It generally uses minimal seasoning and solely uses vegetables as its main ingredients and so because of this, most vegans and vegetarians can enjoy this simple yet elegant cuisine.
+Some temples strictly follow a rule where they only use select vegetables given on that day.
+It has become a long-standing traditional practice for most monks and because of that, the dishes always result in unfailing simplicity and beauty.
+It doesn’t have any fancy decorations but you’ll definitely see and taste the honesty in the food.
+You’ll be glad you had taken this humble and vegan-friendly cuisine to eat.

-Menu for Shojin Ryori Cooking Class in Tokyo:
+Highlights of the Shojin Ryori (Buddhist Cuisine) Cooking Class in Tokyo:

 - Tororomushi (a steamed mix of grated daikon and Japanese yam)